88aleksandra88/HyugaLog/README.md

 # HyugaLog 🧠🔥

-**HyugaLog** is a personal cyber journal crafted by a Red Teamer with a neurospicy edge.
+**HyugaLog** is a personal cyber journal crafted by a Red Teamer aprentice with a neurospicy edge.
 It documents mindset, tools, field insights, and tactical thinking from a practical perspective — no fluff, no cringe, just pure signal.

 🔗 **Live version:** [https://88aleksandra88.github.io/HyugaLog/](https://88aleksandra88.github.io/HyugaLog/)